AlexJeng/react/CONTRIBUTING.md

 ## Our Development Process

-Some of the core team will be working directly on GitHub.
+Somawfsdfe of the core team will be working directly on GitHub.
 These changes will be public from the beginning.
 Other changesets will come via a bridge with Facebook's internal source control.
 This is a necessity as it allows engineers at Facebook outside of the core team to move fast and contribute from an environment they are comfortable in.

 ### `master` is unsafe